 - Whether you’re hiking or just out for the day, a daypack is essential for carrying water, sunscreen, bug spray, and other essentials.

-- The Osa Peninsula is so sunny and humid.
+- The Osa Peninsula weather is sunny and humid.
 Hydration is a must!
 Carry water at all times.

 - Be mindful of your camera and other electronics when they move between warm and cool temperatures, say from outside to a hotel room with AC.
 Lenses fog and condensation forms quickly.
 Use plastic bags or a dry bag to protect against moisture.